-1000 1000

-1000-1099 UG (Undergraduate) - Non-Credit Courses

-Undergraduate non-credit courses for orientation, remedial, or other non-college- level experiences.
-These courses are in addition to a program's graduation

-requirements.

-1100-1999 UG - Introductory Level Undergraduate Courses

-1100-1777 Introductory, required or elective courses that may be prerequisite to other

-courses.
-They provide undergraduate credit, but do not count toward a major or

-field of specialization

-2000-2999 UG - Intermediate Level Undergraduate Courses

-2000 2 Intermediate courses providing undergraduate credit and may be counted toward

-a major or field of specialization.

-3000-3999 UG - Upper Level Undergraduate Courses

-Upper Level courses providing undergraduate credit that may be counted toward

-a major or field of specialization.

-4000-4999 UG - Advanced Level Undergraduate Courses

-Advanced Level courses providing undergraduate credit that may be counted

-toward a major or field of specialization.
-Graduate students may enroll in and

-receive graduate credit for 4000-level courses outside their own graduate

-program.

-5000-5999 UG and G (Graduate) - Dual Career Level Courses

-Courses that are regularly offered for both graduate credit and undergraduate

-credit.
-Advanced Level courses providing undergraduate credit that may be

-counted toward a major or field of specialization.
-Foundational coursework and

-6000-6999 research providing graduate or professional credit.
-G - Foundational Level Graduate and Professional Courses

-0000-0999 Foundational graduate and professional courses and research providing graduate

-or professional credit.

-7000-7999 G - Intermediate Level Graduate and Professional Courses

-7000 7777 Intermediate graduate and professional courses and research providing graduate

-or professional credit.

-8000-8999 G Advanced Level Graduate and Professional Courses

-Advanced graduate and professional courses and research providing graduate or

-professional credit.

-Suffixes

-ш Hamara Cavras

-H E Honors Course Honors Embedded Course

-T ATI Course

-S Service-Learning Course

-S Scivice-Learning Course

-Special/Consistent Course Designations

-X189 Field Experience & Field Work

-X191 Internships

-X193 Individual Studies

-X194 Group Studies

-X797 Study at a Foreign Institution

-X798 Study Tours

-X998(H) Research

-•
+1000 1000 1000-1099 UG (Undergraduate) - Non-Credit Courses Undergraduate non-credit courses for orientation, remedial, or other non-college- level experiences.
+These courses are in addition to a program's graduation 1100 1000 requirements.
+1100-1999 UG - Introductory Level Undergraduate Courses Introductory, required or elective courses that may be prerequisite to other courses.
+They provide undergraduate credit, but do not count toward a major or 2000 2000 field of specialization 2000-2999 UG - Intermediate Level Undergraduate Courses Intermediate courses providing undergraduate credit and may be counted toward 2000 2000 a major or field of specialization.
+3000-3999 UG - Upper-Level Undergraduate Courses Upper-level courses providing undergraduate credit that may be counted toward 4000 4000 a major or field of specialization.
+4000-4999 UG - Advanced Level Undergraduate Courses Advanced level courses providing undergraduate credit that may be counted toward a major or field of angelialization.
+Creditate students may appell in and toward a major or field of specialization.
+Graduate students may enroll in and receive graduate credit for 4000-level courses outside their own graduate 5000-5999 program.
+3000-3999 UG and G (Graduate) - Dual Career Level Courses Courses that are regularly offered for both graduate credit and undergraduate credit.
+They are advanced level undergraduate courses providing undergraduate credit that may be counted toward a major or field of specialization or are foundational course work and research for graduate and professional credit.
+6000-6999 G - Foundational Level Graduate and Professional Courses 0000-0777 Foundational graduate and professional courses and research providing graduate or professional credit.
+7000-7999 G - Intermediate Level Graduate and Professional Courses 7000 1777 Intermediate graduate and professional courses and research providing graduate or professional credit.
+8000-8999 G Advanced Level Graduate and Professional Courses 0000 0222 Advanced graduate and professional courses and research providing graduate or professional credit.
+Suffixes H Honors Course E Honors Embedded Course T ATI Course S Service-Learning Course Special/Consistent Course Designations X189 Field Experience & Field Work X191 Internships X193 Individual Studies X194 Group Studies X797 Study at a Foreign Institution X798 Study Tours X998(H) Research ( )